 What information will you need?

 You’ll need to provide the individual owner’s full name and national ID number (DNI for Spanish owner(s), NIE for foreign owner(s), CIF number if company).
 Alternatively, you can use the property registration data, which is either the “finca” number or the unique identification number called a IDUFIR.

 How long does it take?

 Although you’ll pay slightly more for the ‘quick’ service, it only takes a few minutes for the online service to email you the Nota Simple, so this is by far the quickest way to get your document.
 You’ll probably need to make an appointment to visit the Registry office in person and then they may ask you to come back another day to collect the documents.
 The online process via the Registro de la Propriedad is a bit labour intensive but should only take a couple of hours, depending on demand.

 Depending on how you request the information, your ‘Nota Simple Informativa’ could be sent to you electronically or handed over as an actual document.
 There’ll most likely be several closely typewritten pages, detailing all the information about the property.
-As it will be in Spanish, it’s a good idea to get it translated so that you are aware of the contents and can check for any potential issues before submitting it as part of your residency application.
+As it will be in Spanish, it’s a good idea to get it translated so that you are aware of the contents and can check for any potential issues before submitting it as part of a residency application or visa renewal.

 Good to Know